Fort Lauderdale Domestic Violence Lawyers On Your Side

-Domestic violence can be classified as any physical and/or emotional abuse that occurs within the confines of a home.
-Even if the violence is not inherently dangerous to another's physical wellbeing, verbal threats and intimidation are still considered instances of abuse.
-This type of offense can take place between spouses, cohabitating couples, families, etc., and can include any of the following behavior:
+Domestic violence can be classified as any physical and/or emotional abuse between parties involved in a domestic relationship.
+These offenses commonly take place between spouses, cohabitating couples, and family members, and can include any of the following behavior:

 - Physical assault and/or abuse